BitcoinDesign/Guide/guide/payments/receive.md

    image = "/assets/images/guide/payments/receive/receive-pending-details.png"
    retina = "/assets/images/guide/payments/receive/receive-pending-details@2x.png"
-   alt-text = "Screen showing details of an incoming payment that is pending" caption = "It may not be necessary to go into such detail, but consider some users who are new to Bitcoin may not know how transactions get processed." width = 250 height = 541
+   alt-text = "Screen showing details of an incoming payment that is pending" caption = "Consider some users who are new to Bitcoin may not know how its transactions get processed." width = 250 height = 541
 %}